52North/pegelonline-kafka-consumer/README.md

 * RaqbbitMQ: localhost:1883

 For testing purposes, the project comes with a [docker-compose.yml](./docker/docker-compose.yml) for setting up a Kafka and RabbitMQ service locally via Docker.
+Just run `docker compose up`

 #### TLS Support
 In order to use TLS for connecting to RabbitMQ, the project also comes with a separate Docker Compose configuration.